-Many people have asked me about Probate Cases, what are they, and what isn’t my attorney telling me.
+Many people have asked me about Probate Cases, what are they, and is there a way that I can learn more about a probate case without paying my attorney for the time?
 Unless you have had to deal with the ins-&-outs of a probate legal case most people don’t know what a probate case is.

 If you are dealing with a probate case and have questions, please feel free to contact me.
 I work on probate cases behind the scenes and might be able to help you out and even steer you toward a good attorney who is well versed in handling probates.